Jha-Pranav/pixelcare/README.md

 > *"What if your laptop could be your health companion?
 What if checking your vitals was as simple as looking at your screen?"*

 PixelCare is an AI-powered health companion that transforms your webcam into a medical-grade sensor, measuring 10 vital signs in just 10 seconds.
-But it's more than a health scanner—it's your personal health buddy that understands both your physical state and emotional wellbeing, providing expert second opinions with transparent clinical reasoning.
+But it's more than a health scanner—it's your personal health buddy that understands both your physical state and emotional wellbeing, analyzes your medical documents, and provides expert second opinions with transparent clinical reasoning.

+**✨ NEW: Upload and analyze medical documents (PDFs, X-rays, blood tests, prescriptions) with GPT-4o-mini vision!**

 **Not replacing your doctor - Empowering you with informed health decisions.**